Some Loci of Rational Cubic Fourfolds: Preliminary results

-Let us recall the following important definition. \begin{defin}{\rm Let $X$ be an equidimensional reduced scheme in $\p^{2n+1}$ of dimension $n$.
+Let us introduce the following important definition. \begin{defin}{\rm Let $X$ be an equidimensional reduced scheme in $\p^{2n+1}$ of dimension $n$.
 The scheme $X$ is called {\it a (generalized) variety with one apparent double point}, briefly {\it OADP variety}, if through a general point of $\p^{2n+1}$ there passes a unique secant line to $X$, that is a unique line cutting $X$ scheme-theoretically in a reduced length two scheme.} \end{defin}

-The name $OADP$ variety is usually reserved for the irreducible reduced scheme satisfying the previous condition and it comes from the fact that the projection of $X$ from a general point into $\p^{2n}$ acquires a unique singular point, which is {\it double}, in the sense that its tangent cone is a reducible quadric of rank 2.
+The name $OADP$ variety is usually reserved for the irreducible reduced schemes satisfying the previous condition and it comes from the fact that the projection of $X$ from a general point into $\p^{2n}$ acquires a singular point $p$, which is {\it double}.
+In fact, the singular point $p$ arises by collapsing two distinct points $q_1, q_2$ collinear with the center of projection and the tangent cone at $p$ is the union of the projections of the tangent spaces at $q_1$ and $q_2$ so that it consists of two $\p^n$'s intersecting at $p$.

 Let $\mathbb G(k,n)$ denote the Grassmannian of $k$-dimensional linear subspaces in $\P^n$.
-The {\it abstract secant variety $S_X$ of a variety} $X\subset\p^{2n+1}$ is the restriction of the universal family of $\mathbb G(1,2n+1)$ to the closure of the image of the rational map which associates to a couple of distinct points of $X\times X$ the line spanned by them.
-If $X$ is a OADP variety, by definition the tautological morphism $p:S_X\to\p^{2n+1}$ is birational so that, by Zariski's Main Theorem, the locus of points of $\p^{2n+1}$ through which there passes more than one secant line has codimension at least two in $\p^{2n+1}$.
-The upshot is that any cubic hypersurface in $\P^{2n+1}$ containing a OADP variety is birational to the symmetric product $X^{(2)}$ if $X$ is irreducible, or to the product of two irreducible components of $X$ if it is reducible (see \it e.g. \rm \cite{Russo}).
-By definition, {\it the secant variety to the variety $X\subset\p^{2n+1}$} is $p(S_X)\subseteq\p^{2n+1}$.
+The {\it abstract secant variety $S_X$} of a variety $X\subset\p^{2n+1}$ is the restriction of the universal family of $\mathbb G(1,2n+1)$ to the closure of the image of the rational map which associates to a pair of distinct points of $X\times X$ the line spanned by them.
+If $X$ is an OADP variety, by definition the tautological morphism $p:S_X\to\p^{2n+1}$ is birational so that, by Zariski's Main Theorem, the locus of points of $\p^{2n+1}$ through which there passes more than one secant line has codimension at least two in $\p^{2n+1}$.

+The upshot is that any cubic hypersurface in $\P^{2n+1}$ containing an OADP variety is birational to the symmetric product $X^{(2)}$ if $X$ is irreducible, or to the product of two irreducible components of $X$ if it is reducible (see \it e.g. \rm \cite{Russo}).
+By definition, {\it the secant variety} to the variety $X\subset\p^{2n+1}$ is $SX:=p(S_X)\subseteq\p^{2n+1}$.